CombatZAK/CoffeeRunner/README.md

 CoffeeRunner is a Java project using Gradle to manage builds and tests.
 The following commands are used to build the project.

+### Requirements

+CoffeeRunner was developed in IntelliJ Idea and tested in a Windows 11 environment using OpenJDK.

+JRE-21 or later is required.

+### Tests

+Unit tests can be executed from repoistory root running `gradlew test`.

 ### Build/Package

 1. From repository root, run: `gradlew [clean] build jar`; this generates the executable jar file at `build/libs/`; current version is `CoffeeRunner-0.1.jar`.